docker/docs/content/guides/docker-concepts/running-containers/overriding-container-defaults.md

 The `docker run` command offers a powerful way to override these defaults and tailor the container's behavior to your liking.
 The command offers several flags that let you to customize container behavior on the fly.

-Here's a few ways you can achieve this:
+Here's a few ways you can achieve this.

 ### Overriding the network ports